 - Add groundnuts into it and dry roast them separately for few minutes by stirring them continuously, take them out, cool them down and remove the skin of the peanuts.

-- Add poppy seeds and saute for few seconds and take them out immediately.
+- Add sesame seeds, sprinkle few drops to roast well, saute for few seconds and take them out immediately.

 - Into the same pan, add cinnamon stick, cloves, black pepper corns, add dried red chillies, saute for few seconds and take them out.